Semidefinite programming relaxations and debiasing for MAXCUT-based clustering: Abstract

 \section{Abstract}

 In this paper, we consider the problem of partitioning a small data sample of size $n$ drawn from a mixture of $2$ sub-gaussian distributions in $\R^p$.
 We consider semidefinite programming relaxations of an integer quadratic program that is formulated essentially as finding the maximum cut on a graph, where edge weights in the cut represent dissimilarity scores between two nodes based on their $p$ features.
-We are interested in the case that individual features are of low average quality $\gamma$, and we want to use as few of them as possible to correctly partition the sample.
-Denote by $\Delta^2:=p \gamma$ the $\ell_2^2$ distance between two centers (mean vectors) in $\R^p$.
-The goal is to allow a full range of tradeoffs between $n, p, \gamma$ in the sense that partial recovery (success rate $< 100\%$) is feasible once the signal to noise ratio $s^2 := \min\{np \gamma^2, \Delta^2\}$ is lower bounded by a constant.
+We define the signal-to-noise ratio (SNR) as $s^2 := \min\{n p \gamma^2, \Delta^2\}$, where $\Delta^2 := p \gamma$ denotes the $\ell_2^2$ distance between the two cluster centers.
 For both balanced and unbalanced cases, we allow each population to have distinct covariance structures $\Sigma_1, \Sigma_2$ with diagonal matrices as special cases.
-In the present work, (a) we provide a unified framework for analyzing three computationally efficient algorithms, namely, SDP1, BalancedSDP, and Spectral clustering; and (b) we prove that the misclassification error decays exponentially with respect to the SNR $s^2$ for SDP1.
-Moreover, for balanced partitions, we design an estimator {\bf BalancedSDP} with a superb debiasing property.
-Indeed, with this new estimator, we remove an assumption (A2) on bounding the trace difference between the two population covariance matrices while proving the exponential error bound as stated above.
-These estimators and their statistical analyses are novel to the best of our knowledge.
+Our contributions are twofold.
+First, we provide a unified framework for analyzing three computationally efficient algorithms: SDP1, BalancedSDP, and Spectral clustering, yielding universal polynomial-rate misclassification guarantees for all three algorithms; Moreover, our framework accommodates a full range of tradeoffs between $n, p,$ and $\gamma$, allowing for partial recovery (success rate $< 100\%$) when $s^2$ is lower bounded by a constant.
+Second, we prove that the misclassification errors for SDP1 and {\bf BalancedSDP} decay exponentially with respect to the SNR $s^2$ and the {\bf BalancedSDP} requires no explicit debiasing when the two clusters have equal size.
+To our knowledge, this is the first time such results are obtained for semidefinite relaxations of MAX CUT in population clustering.
 We provide simulation evidence illuminating the theoretical predictions.